Here's Exactly What to Do if a Hurricane Might Hit on Your Wedding Day

 In some cases, your wedding venue contract will include a natural disaster clause, meaning you may not be responsible for the entire bill if you end up having to cancel the wedding.
-This isn't always the case however, so read the fine print.
+This isn't always the case, however, so read the fine print.
 The person or place you originally signed with may be able to move your wedding date with little to no added cost.
-On the other hand, if you do decide to keep the date but go with a different vendor or venue, you will probably end up losing your deposit in the very least (they are often nonrefundable).
+On the other hand, if you do decide to keep the date but go with a different vendor or venue, you'll probably end up losing your deposit in the very least (they're often nonrefundable).

 Figure out whether your vendors might be willing to work with you on another date for the party.
-Usually, if you can get everyone on the same page, you should be able to negotiate a new day for the party.
-You'll also want to check in with your very important guests (close family, bridal party) to make sure that the new date works for everyone.
+Usually, if you can get everyone on the same page, you should be able to negotiate a new day for your celebration.
+You'll also want to check in with your very important guests (close family, wedding party) to make sure the new date works for everyone.

-Some may be more willing and able to go forward with the wedding than others.
-For example, your florist will be working on arrangements and deliveries up until the day before and might be concerned with delayed flower shipments while your venue manager may be concerned with the safety of her wait staff.
+Some vendors may be more willing and able to go forward with the wedding than others.
+For example, your florist will be working on arrangements and deliveries up until the day before and might be concerned with delayed flower shipments, while your venue manager may be concerned with the safety of their waitstaff.
 Talk through your contracts and ask about potentially postponing the wedding date and what that would do to your wedding costs.
 Together with your vendors, you should be able to come up with a viable game plan for the wedding weekend.

-Save yourself the headache of answering 100 phone calls from guests and designate a phone your "wedding weather hotline" for the weekend.
-That way, you can keep guests up-to-date on the wedding plans via voicemail message.
-Send out a mass email to your guests letting them know that they can call that number at any time over the weekend for info on the wedding plans.
+Save yourself the headache of answering 100 phone calls from guests and designate a phone number your "wedding weather hotline" for the weekend.
+That way, you can keep guests up to date on the wedding plans via voicemail message.
+Send out a mass email to your guests letting them know that they can call that number at any time over the weekend for info on wedding plans.
 Also, add a note to your wedding website for guests to check there as well.

 If you have a flight scheduled on or around the time bad weather is about to hit the area, be proactive and call the airline to reschedule.
 That way you don't spend your honeymoon waiting for a flight, or worse, dealing with a canceled flight.